top of page

 The Zinnia Tradition

-Every summer, we plant zinnia seeds in hopes they will grow tall and bloom throughout the summer.
-Because of the frosty mornings in the springtime, we start seedlings indoors.
-But many of them die after we move them into the yard.
-Iowa weather throws out surprises: wind-storms, and down-pours of June rain combined with flooding of flower-beds.
-We then drive up to the local garden store and buy a few zinnia plants to mix in with the survivors.
+Every summer we plant zinnia seeds from last year's harvest.
+Because of the frosty mornings in late spring, we start seedlings indoors, but many of them die when transplanted.
+Iowa weather pitches surprises: thunderstorms with wind and heavy rains flooding the soil.
+We then drive up to the local garden store and buy a few zinnia packs to mix in with the survivors.

-Would you believe these seedlings grow as tall as a person?
+Would you believe these seedlings grow into flower stalks as tall as a person?
 The best part is how the hummingbirds love them.
-Goldfinches land atop the flowers.
-The symphony of life and colors makes it an anticipated tradition.
-Well, that’s because my family and I love birds, maybe everyone doesn’t feel this way.
-Butterflies also swarm the zinnias, and our cat watches them out the window for hours.
-The blooms make beautiful bouquets, too.
+Goldfinches land on the flower tops, and butterflies, too—the symphony of life and colors makes it an anticipated tradition.
+When fall comes, we collect the seeds from withered petals, and store them in a paper bag until winter edges into spring, and spring finally whispers hints of summer.

 bottom of page